phpthinktank/blast-orm/README.md

 ## Concept

+### Locator

+The locator deliver methods to access adapters, mappers and connections.
+For solving IoC concerns use LocatorFacade, to have a swappable locator from container.

 ### Entities

-Entity classes are a memory representations of a database entity.
+Entity classes are a memory representation of a database entity.
 Entity classes are plain objects and don't need to match contracts.
 You could use prepared traits and classes of `Blast\Orm\Data` component for convenient data handling.
 It is recommended to use accessors (getters) and mutators (setters) for properties on plain objects.